The Best Investment Information Sources

 Using SEC Filings, Analyst Reports, and Company Websites

-Investors can find SEC filings in many places.
-The SEC's own EDGAR database is a quick and easy way to find any filings, while specialty services like SECFilings.com or EdgarOnline offer customizable alerts and other features.
+The SEC makes foreign and domestic company filings available through their EDGAR database, making it a quick and easy way to find financial information.
+Some specialty services like SECFilings.com or Edgar Online offer customizable alerts and other features.

 - 10-K (Annual Report): Annual reports provide investors with a detailed overview of a company's fiscal year, including financial statements and a discussion of the results by management in plain English terms.

-International investors have it a little harder.
-While many American Depository Receipts (ADRs) file regular SEC filings, some file foreign issuer reports that can be much more difficult to access and parse for useful information.
-And foreign stocks trading on non-U.S. exchanges often file only with their own country's regulatory body.
-Unfortunately, these filings may appear in foreign languages and can be much more difficult to analyze than SEC filings.
+Some foreign companies file SEC reports, and others file foreign issuer reports that can be much more difficult to access and parse for useful information.
+Other foreign businesses trading on non-U.S. exchanges often file only with their own country's regulatory body.
+Unfortunately, these filings may appear in foreign languages and can be much more challenging to analyze than SEC filings.

 Two common foreign SEC filings include:

-Investor contacts, such as Investor Relations Officers, can be a great resource for investors looking for something they can't find elsewhere.
+Investor contacts, such as Investor Relations Officers, are excellent resources for investors looking for data they can't find elsewhere.

 Securities analysts can be a great source of information for investors.
 While sell-side analysts—analysts whose work focuses on selling investments—may be biased at times, they still offer some valuable information in a single location.
 This makes the research a lot easier, especially for international investors.